bdusell/dockerdev/README.md

   automatically updated
 * If the container in the stack needs to be created or updated, automatically waits until the container is ready to run commands before running a command
+* Supports the use of Docker clients within the container by connecting them to the Docker daemon on the host
 * Every function is well-documented, and every quirk and workaround is commented